horchi/linux-homectld/README.md

 ## Preliminary
 Update your package data: `sudo apt update`and your installation: `sudo apt dist-upgrade`.

-Perform all the following steps as root user!
+Perform all following steps as root user!
 Either by getting root or by prefix each command with sudo.
+To become root type: `sudo -i`

 ## Installation of the MySQL Database
 It's not required to host the database local at the Raspberry.
 A remote database is supported as well!